tatanus/LISTAPI/README.md

 By making use of either the web based user interface or through use of direct queries via curl, wget, etc... one is able to retrieve the desired list.

 A live version of this project can be seen at [list.exploitsearch.net](http://list.exploitsearch.net).

+P.S.
+I do not claim this to be the best structured code nor the most secure, but it works for my purposes and I hope you find it useful.